-- (3) In this paper we developed the necessary likelihood-ratio and prior models using supervised learning methods.
+- (3) In this paper, we developed the necessary likelihood-ratio and prior models using supervised learning methods.
 It would be of interest to investigate whether such models can be learned using unsupervised learning methods.
 Another possibility is that evolution took care of developing such models.
-Provided a set of useful wavelets is available, our face detector requires in the order of 50 Kbytes for the genome to encode a face detector.
-It takes an additional 2 KBytes to encode eye detectors within faces. - (4) We focused on a system specialized on detection of eyes in a particular pose: upright frontal.
-In many cases (e.g., detection of fatigue in car drivers) analysis of upright-frontal views is all that is needed since frontal orientations are nominal and deviations from such orientation typically indicate fatigue or lack of attention (Ji and Yang, 2002).
-In plane rotation invariance can be easily achieved by scanning accross rotations, in the same way we scan accross scales and in-plane locations.
+Provided a set of useful wavelets is available, our face detector would require in the order of 50 kb to be encoded by the genome.
+It takes an additional 2 kb to encode eye detectors within faces. - (4) We focused on a system specialized on detection of eyes in a particular pose: upright frontal.
+In many cases (e.g., detection of fatigue in car drivers) analysis of upright-frontal views is all that is needed since frontal orientations are nominal and deviations from such orientation typically indicate fatigue or lack of attention [22].
+In-plane rotation invariance can be easily achieved by scanning across rotations, in the same way we scan across scales and in-plane locations.
 There are several ways one could generalize the system to work under rotations in depth.
-One approach we experimented with in the past fits 3D morphable models and warps them into frontal views (Bartlett et al., in press).
+One approach we experimented with in the past fits 3D morphable models and warps them into frontal views [2].
 While this method is very effective under controlled illumination conditions, it is expensive computationally and brittle when exposed to outdoor conditions.
 Another approach we are pursuing is a mixture of experts architecture, where each expert specializes on specific face views.
-Indeed there is experimental evidence for the existence of view specific face detection neurons in inferotemporal cortex (IT) in monkeys (Logothetis and Poggio, 1994).
+Indeed there is experimental evidence for the existence of view specific face detection neurons in infero-temporal cortex (IT) in monkeys [28].
 Due to rotational symmetry of the face, pose invariance can be achieved by covering an octant of the sphere of possible face orientations, i.e., $\pi/2$ steradians.
-Assuming each pose expert can handle $\pm 5^{\circ}$, as is the case on the system presented here, it would take approximately $1/(2\tan(5)) \approx 6$ experts to cover an octant.
+Assuming each pose expert can handle $\pm 5^{\circ}$ , as is the case on the system presented here, it would take approximately $1/(2\tan(5)) \approx 6$ experts to cover an octant.
 This is certainly not an unreasonable number of experts, thus making mixtures of pose experts a very attractive architecture for future systems.
 Development of systems specialized in non-frontal views is currently difficult due to the lack of labeled datasets that include sufficient number of images in multiple poses and illumination conditions.
 Collecting such databases is critical to accelerate progress in this field.